 2011: Healthy Smiles Ontario Dental Clinic opens.

-2012: PCHC receives transfer of Women’s Health Centre programs from St. Joe’s hospital and opens a satellite location to house them.
+2012: PCHC receives transfer of Women’s Health Centre programs from St. Joe’s Hospital and opens a satellite location to house them.

 2014: PCHC celebrates 30 years of serving the community.